-Bankruptcy or the threat of bankruptcy is a worrying time for most people.
+ankruptcy or the threat of bankruptcy (via a Statutory Demand or Bankruptcy Petition) is a worrying time for most people.
 Will I lose my home?
 Will my debts be wiped out?
 How long will it last?
 Will it affect my family?
 Can the bankruptcy be cancelled or ended early?
 What are my obligations and duties?
+Will I be affected by my partner’s bankruptcy?
 These are all very valid questions.

 Isadore Goldman are specialists with a very long pedigree of providing personal insolvency advice.
-If you are a bankrupt, or about to be made bankrupt, and need advice on the duties and restrictions relating to bankruptcy, alternatives to bankruptcy, advice to your partner or whether you can cancel your bankruptcy (an annulment application), speak to us as soon as possible.
+If you or a family member are a bankrupt, or about to be made bankrupt, and need advice on the duties and restrictions relating to bankruptcy, alternatives to bankruptcy, advice to your partner or whether you can cancel your bankruptcy (an 'annulment application'), speak to us as soon as possible.

 Bankruptcy is a process that is intended to achieve two purposes.
-On the one hand it can provide a fresh start for the honest but unfortunate debtor; on the other hand, it is designed to treat all creditors (the people owed money) equally.
-To help with this process, when a person is made bankrupt he or she will have to hand over all their non-essential assets to a individual who is appointed to manage the bankruptcy.
-This person is called the trustee in bankruptcy (the Trustee) and, typically, if a bankrupt co-operates with their trustee they will be freed from bankruptcy after a year.
+Firstly, it provides a fresh start for the honest but unfortunate debtor.
+Secondly, it provides for all creditors (the people owed money) to be repaid equally from whatever funds are available.
+To help with this process, when a person is made bankrupt he or she will have to hand over all their non-essential assets to an individual who is appointed to manage the bankruptcy.
+This person is called the ‘Trustee in Bankruptcy’ (the Trustee) and it is their job to sell the assets and pay the creditors.
+If a bankrupt co-operates with their trustee they will normally be freed from their bankruptcy restrictions after a year.

-The typical parties within a bankruptcy scenario are the potential bankrupt, his or her partner, the creditors and the trustee.
-We act for all these parties including trustees.
-Our experience in acting on the other side of the fence, for example for creditors or trustees, means we have an intimate understanding of their concerns and strategies, so whether you a bankrupt or a bankrupt’s spouse or partner, we are ideally placed to fight your corner.
+The typical parties within a bankruptcy scenario are the potential bankrupt, his or her partner, the creditors and the Trustee.
+We regularly act for all these parties and our experience means we have an intimate understanding of the concerns and strategies that apply to each.
+Whether you are bankrupt or a bankrupt’s spouse or partner, we are ideally placed to fight your corner.

 A Bankrupt’s duties

 Subject to your full cooperation with your Trustee, you will usually receive your discharge from bankruptcy after one year.
-Prior to then, you cannot borrow more than £500 without telling the lender that you are bankrupt.
+Prior to then, you will be subject to a number of restrictions.
+One of these is that you cannot borrow more than £500 without telling the lender that you are bankrupt.
 This is a double edged sword because if you do tell the lender then they may be reluctant to lend any money to you at all.
 A further important restriction is that you cannot be involved with the management of a company whilst you are an undischarged bankrupt.
 This means that you cannot act as a director of a company, create, manage or promote a company without the court’s permission or indeed manage a business with a different name without telling people you do business with that you are bankrupt.
 If you are unsure about any of these restrictions and how they may apply to you, please contact us.
 Criminal and financial consequences can follow both for you as a bankrupt and anyone who assists you in breaking the above rules.
 For example, if you act as a director of a company whilst you are an undischarged bankrupt and somebody assists you with that, that person who is assisting you can be made liable for all the debts of that company.